alexamies/buddhist-dictionary/data/dictionary/corpus-readme.txt

 pos_penn.txt
 ===============================================================================
-This table enumerates the part-of-speech tags used
+This table enumerates the part-of-speech tags used.
+The fields are:

 tag: the text of the tag